-The United States Agency for International Development (USAID) donates agricultural commodities to foreign countries under Title II of the Agricultural Trade Development and Assistance Act of 1954 (Pub.
-L. 480, Title II) (7 USC 1691 through 1738r).
+The United States Agency for International Development (USAID) donates agricultural commodities to foreign countries under Title II of the Food for Peace Act (formerly the Agricultural Trade Development and Assistance Act of 1954) (Pub.
+L. No. 480) (7 USC 1691 through 1738r).
 These programs include donated commodities, monetization proceeds from the sale of commodities, and cash assistance (referred to as Section 202(e) funding (7 USC 1722(e)), and International Transportation, Storage and Handing (ITSH) funding (7 USC 1736 and 1736a).